There are so many types of meditation. Some of them are very well-known. Others are more obscure.

 As you can see, meditation isn’t solely about mindfulness.
 And it’s not solely about spiritual focus.
 It’s a varied practice that allows one to become more in tune with the body, the mind, the heart and, sometimes, even the soul.
 In fact, some meditation practices can involve deeply spiritual techniques to expand your awareness of your place in the cosmos.

 There are countless types of meditation, but the list above will give you a great jumping-off point.
 It may take some trial and error, but you’ll eventually find the perfect meditative technique for yourself!
 You have nothing to lose and everything to gain.

 Need help with your meditation journey?
-Subscribe to QuietSelf for access to our audio Library of guided cosmic energy meditations and calming meditation music.
+Subscribe to QuietSelf to start your 7-Day Free Trial to our audio Library of guided cosmic energy meditations and calming meditation music.